p4rkerw/SALSA/Tutorial/Tutorial.md

 WASP 0.3.4
 ```

 **Step 0: Download cellranger reference** If you don't already have a GRCh38 cellranger reference download one from the 10X Genomics website.
 10X Genomics routinely updates their references with each new cellranger build, but new references are often backwards-compatible.
-The GRCh38-2020-A.premrna cellranger reference in this tutorial is compatible with the tutorial dataset on the 10X Genomics website.
-Feel free to use a different reference and/or dataset from their [collection](https://support.10xgenomics.com/single-cell-gene-expression/datasets), but make sure that it's aligned to GRCh38 so it matches the GATK bundle resources.
+The GRCh38-2020-A.premrna cellranger reference in this tutorial is compatible with the tutorial dataset on the 10X Genomics website, which is aligned to GRCh38-2020-A. Feel free to use a different reference and/or dataset from their [collection](https://support.10xgenomics.com/single-cell-gene-expression/datasets), but make sure that it's aligned to GRCh38 so it matches the GATK bundle resources.

 **Step 0: Download GATK resource bundle** The following files are required for GATK HaplotypeCaller using GRCh38 and can be found in the [GATK google cloud bucket](https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0;tab=objects?pli=1&prefix=&forceOnObjectsSortingFiltering=false):
 ```